The Great Escape Artist

-The Great Escape Artist is the fourth studio album by American alternative rock band Jane's Addiction, released October 18, 2011 on Capitol Records.
+The Great Escape Artist is the fourth and final studio album by the American alternative rock band Jane's Addiction, released October 18, 2011 on Capitol Records.
 The album was the band's first since its 2003 release Strays and features TV on the Radio's multi-instrumentalist Dave Sitek contributing bass guitar alongside Chris Chaney.
 The album's release was preceded by singles "End to the Lies," released as a free download on April 7, 2011, and "Irresistible Force (Met the Immovable Object)," released August 3, 2011.
 Regarding the album's title, vocalist Perry Farrell said "I love being able to escape my past, even though my past was great.
 I just love the future even more."

-Describing the album's overall aesthetic, Farrell noted: "it's a strange mixture of that post-punk goth darkness that Jane's had, with what's going on today with groups like Muse and Radiohead.
+Describing the album's overall aesthetic, Farrell noted: "It's a strange mixture of that post-punk goth darkness that Jane's had, with what's going on today with groups like Muse and Radiohead.
 As much as I want to appease fans and make old Jane's fans love me, I just can't help myself from moving forward."
 Following the album's completion, producer Rich Costey stated, "This was a real Jane's Addiction record."